Kobayashi-Kei/portfolio-website/README.md

-# portfolio
+# Keita Kobayashi Portfolio Website

-This template should help get you started developing with Vue 3 in Vite.
+Hello, my name is Keita Kobayashi and this is the source code for my portfolio website.
+This site is a collection of my works, skills, and researches in development.

 ## Recommended IDE Setup